Moesif/apidocs/source/includes/_overview.md

 ## Pagination and Filtering

 ### Dates
-In the search endpoints, you must provide a timerange for data to look at.
-This is done via the `from` and the `to` URL parameters.
+Some endpoints require a date range for data to look at.
+This is done via the `from` and the `to` query parameters.
+There is also an optional `time_zone` query parameter if you want the calendar dates aligned to your local time zone.
+Time zone is `UTC` by default and must be a [TZ Database Name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `America/Los_Angeles`

 Relative dates support the following units: